We’ve updated the Facebook Network Ad Management service to be more inline with customer needs.

 - Fully managed hands-off approach

-Previously, we charged a flat fee per ad (per month), and while this worked fine, some customers noted that the system provides little incentive to M Media for ad optimisation.
+Previously, we charged a flat fee per ad (per month), and while this worked fine, it was noted that the system provides little incentive for ad optimisation.
 After a few conversations with our customers, we’ve reached a pricing scheme that makes sense for everyone.

 M Media Facebook Ad Management now charges 5.6% of generated ad revenue less ad expenditure.
 This means that if you spend 100 EUR on a given Facebook ad, and it makes you 500 EUR in revenue, we will charge you (500 – 100) * 5.6%, or 22,4 EUR.